UP under CM Adityanath scaling new heights: Pradhan | Politics

 The minister said he visited Madhubania Primary School in Burdpur where the number of children studying was 400 during the previous government but after the efforts of the state BJP government, that number has increased to 800.

-He said students of Kendriya Vidyalaya and Madhubania Primary School shared their tiffins and a new tradition has been set.
+He said students of Kendriya Vidyalaya and Madhubania Primary School shared their tiffins and a new trend has been set.

+Later, at a programme in Gorakhpur Pradhan, along with Adityanath, unveiled a statue of Mahant Digvijaynath in a park named after him.

+Speaking on the occasion, the Union minister said a research center (shodh peeth) will be established under the name of Mahant Gambhirnath at DDU Gorakhpur University.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)